NoNeaux/portfolio/README.md

 ## About This Portfolio

 This repo collects writing samples, small projects, and experiments.
 It’s a place to show how I think about content, organization, and user needs.
+It is also the repo that hosts my [Hugo Portfolio](https://noneaux.github.io/Portfolio/) which at the moment features my resume.
+I created it as a quick project to revisit command line tooling and get hands-on experience setting up a lightweight site using Hugo.

 ### What I Do